 The project aims to:

-- Develop a clear image of what embedding enterprise in the Arts, Humanities and Social Sciences looks like
+- develop a clear image of what enterprise and entrepreneurship looks like in the curriculum

-- Provide and share practical guidance and advice to support colleagues in embedding enterprise within the curriculum
+- support colleagues in engaging with enterprise and entrepreneurship within the curriculum

-- Provide a platform to share good practice and navigate challenges in embedding enterprise in the curriculum
+- provide a platform to share good practice regarding enterprise and entrepreneurship

 Join the conversation on Advance HE Connect